 Do you know how much learning children miss out on?

 10 minutes 6.9 days

 Non-urgent medical appointments should not be made during the school day.
 If the appointment needs to be during school hours, please provide the school with appointment cards or hospital letters, so that a copy can be taken for the school records.

 The government advises that parents should not normally take pupils on holiday during the 38 weeks of the school year.
 It does not give parents the right to take any holiday during term time.

 We recognise that sometimes circumstances make absence from school unavoidable.
 However, it is important that parents consider the possible impact of missing school.
 Your children may fall behind their classmates, may miss important class work and may find that relationships with classmates suffer.

 How to request leave for your child

-If you do wish to request leave for your child, you will need to ask for permission from the school before you book any holiday, and this must be at least three weeks before the planned absence.
-You will need to put your request in writing, outlining the exceptional circumstances which require a term time holiday.
+If you do wish to request leave for your child, you will need to ask for permission from the school before you require time out from school, with clear reasons for the absence.

 Enforcement and the Law